javiergamarra/nhpatt.github.io/_posts/2017-04-31-cas_2015_ticket_sale.md

 We just sold 183 tickets until the 21/09 (just 2 months before the conference), for a final attendance count of 723!.
 It's exactly the 25% of the final attendance.

 I don't think this slow sale can be extrapolated to other conferences.
-The conference was held in Madrid and a lot of attendees didn't had to book a hotel or plan a trip to be able to go.
+The conference was held in Madrid and a lot of attendees didn't have to book a hotel or plan a trip to be able to go.
 The way we structured the sale **didn't create any sense of urgency** (more on this later) so most people delayed buying a ticket until the last moment.